 My friend Deborah Boschert encouraged me to add some sort of flourish to my signature.
 She got the tip from Amy Meissner .
 I am very glad to have friends with such good ideas!
 I know my flourish is a bit time consuming, but I like it.

 If you would like your very own signed copy, you can order one here.

 These are the three lovely ladies who are Hello Stitch Studio.
 Kristen Takakuwa, Terri Carpenter, and Stacey Sharman are making it happen in downtown Berkeley.

-They have a full of array sewing machines for you to rent and well an interesting selection of sewing classes for all types of stitchers.
+They have a full of array sewing machines for you to rent as well as an interesting selection of sewing classes for all types of stitchers.
 They use the walls as gallery space to feature artists and makers who create with sewing machines and their hands.
 It is a wonderful space.